Adnan4456/SearchFood/README.md

  * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Dependency injection library for android.
  * [NavigationComponets](https://developer.android.com/guide/navigation/navigation-getting-started)
  * [Retrofit](https://square.github.io/retrofit/) - A Type-safe HTTP client for android and java used to consume REST APIs.
+ * [Paging 3] -Load data from server in small chuck to improve performance.
  * [Gson](https://github.com/google/gson) - Used to convert Json to java and kotlin objects.
  * [Glide](https://github.com/bumptech/glide) - Image loader library for android.
  * [Diff Utill Adapter] - This class finds the difference between two lists and provides the updated list as an output.